boyter/searchcode-server/README.md

 and then simply run it.
 Note that this instance is not production ready, as all configuration and storage is done inside the container, but it is the fastest way to get started.

-To run searchcode server locally you will need to have any Windows, Linux or OSX machine with Java 8 installed.
+To run searchcode server locally you will need to have any Windows, Linux or OSX machine with Java 11 installed.
 Testing and packaging was done using the below version.

-	java version "1.8.0_65"
+	$ java -version
+	openjdk version "11.0.1" 2018-10-16
-	Java(TM) SE Runtime Environment (build 1.8.0_65-b17)
+	OpenJDK Runtime Environment (build 11.0.1+13-Debian-2)
-	Java HotSpot(TM) 64-Bit Server VM (build 25.65-b01, mixed mode)
+	OpenJDK 64-Bit Server VM (build 11.0.1+13-Debian-2, mixed mode, sharing)

 Uncompress the file you have downloaded to a directory where you want to run searchcode server.
 This directory should have more disk space than the size of the repositories you want to index.